 Kate L. Doniger

-Kate L. Doniger is a partner at Kaplan Hecker & Fink LLP, resident in the New York office.
+Kate L. Doniger is a partner at Kaplan Hecker & Fink LLP.

 Kate represents companies, financial institutions and individuals in complex civil litigation, internal investigations, and criminal and regulatory enforcement matters.